What is Endometriosis?

 • Gonadotropin-releasing hormone (GnRH) agonists and antagonists.

-Partner with your provider to review the risks and benefits of each method and to understand which options are best for you.
+Speak with your provider about the risks and benefits of each method and to understand which options are best for you.

 Who should consider surgery for endometriosis?

-If your symptoms do not improve with medications, surgery may be the next treatment option for you.
+If your symptoms don’t improve with medications, surgery may be the next step.
 The goal of surgery is to both diagnose and treat endometriosis.
-During surgery, endometriosis implants are removed and/or destroyed.
-Depending on your life stage, your surgeon may recommend fertility-sparing surgery or removal of your uterus (hysterectomy) with or without removal of the ovaries.

 Typically, this surgery is performed through a minimally invasive approach (either laparoscopic or robotic) and does not require an overnight hospital stay.
 Surgery for endometriosis can be very difficult due to the scarring endometriosis causes.
 Consult with your provider to ensure your surgeon is experienced with endometriosis surgery.